tailordev-academy/javascript-react/3-managing-application-state.md

 ### Presentational vs Container Components

-Containers know about data, it's shape and where it comes from.
+Containers know about data, its shape and where it comes from.
 We also call them "connected" components.

 Presentational components are concerned with how the things look, with no internal state (functional components).